Nepali Language Training Course

 Cross- Cultural Orientation

 It is in the interests of expatriates who come to Nepal to serve local people not only to learn the Nepali language but also to learn about Nepal’s culture, people, customs and institutions.
 VSN organizes cross- cultural orientation sessions which enable learners to adjust to life in Nepal.
-The orientation sessions are held for one hour daily at 9am.
+Cross cultural orientation classes have the same fee structure as language classes.
+We recommend people to take a combination of language and culture in their first and second week in Nepal (depending on the amount of time he/she stays).

 The orientation course includes: